WalletWasabi/WasabiDoc/docs/using-wasabi/PasswordBestPractices.md

 To calculate bits of entropy, use a [calculator that does logarithms](https://miniwebtool.com/log-base-2-calculator/?num1=7776) and compute log2(x), where x = the total number of possible outcomes for an event.

 For example, there are 7776 words on the EFF wordlist commonly used with dice to create passphrases.
-Plugging 7776 into the calulator to get log2(7776), it is shown that each word taken randomly from the list contributes 12.92 bits of entropy to the strength of the passphrase.
+Plugging 7776 into the calculator to get log2(7776), it is shown that each word taken randomly from the list contributes 12.92 bits of entropy to the strength of the passphrase.
 So, a 5-word passphrase selected randomly from the EFF list will have 5 x 12.92 = 64 bits of entropy.

 Since the combination of: lower + uppercase letters, numbers, and special characters = 95, a password constructed using all of these will have log2(95), or 6.57 bits of entropy for each character that comprises the password.

 From that, we can now calculate that, in order to get the same level of entropy with a password instead of a 5-word passphrase, the password must be at least 10 characters in length.

 ### How much entropy is needed